linghong/smartchat/README.md

 2. From Open Sources Models Self-hosted in a GPU Server The platform can also relay messages to a remote backend (refer to the [SmartChat-FastAPI](https://github.com/linghong/smartchat-fastapi))repository, Once configured, this backend server can run open-source AI models.

-This models generate responses to user messages, and send back to the SmatChat platform.
+The models generate responses to user messages, and send back to the SmartChat platform.

-### Multimodal Response
+### Multimodal AI Models

 Users can upload one or more images or take desktop screenshots, and ask questions about them, or combine them with text input, including fetched information from Retrieval-Augmented Generation (RAG).
 The chatbot can then provide a comprehensive response.